doxxing AI & Automation

 Implement strong data security measures, such as encryption and two-factor authentication, and provide users with clear guidelines on protecting their personal information.

-2. Automated content moderation: Automation and AI can make life easier with their sophisticated filters and tools.
-The most basic form of this is a filter that will recognize words from a list and act on predetermined rules to either emphasize, replace or reject posts or content.
+2. Automated content moderation: Automation and AI can make life easier with sophisticated content filters and tools.
+The most basic form of this is a filter that recognizes words from a list and acts on predetermined rules to either emphasize, replace, or reject posts or content.
 If you’re using this method, there is every chance that sensitive information will never see the light of day on your website or app.
-However, machine learning can take things further by using an algorithm to learn from data to make more intelligent decisions.
+However, machine learning can take things further by using an algorithm to learn from data and make more intelligent decisions.

 That said, even machine learning needs regular monitoring and adjustment – so keep an open dialogue with your content moderators.